 My grandmother Velma Grant died on the 15th April 2016 from complications arising from colon cancer.
 She was 86.
 She was cremated on the 6th May 2016 at Westerleigh Crematorium outside of Bristol.

-Velma was the most cantankerous, hard-to-please, and emotionally-volatile people I’d ever met.
+Velma was the most cantankerous, hard-to-please, and emotionally-volatile person I’d ever met.
 She could destroy the atmosphere in a room without saying a word.
 To most people she was a tyrant, and yet, being family, I had to engage with her all of the time.
 Sometimes it would have been easier to walk away and tell her to fuck off, but that’s not what family does – and I think she knew this, and took advantage of it too.
 In a way, I have her to thank for my enormous tolerance of others.
 I also have her to thank for my assertive qualities too.

 It would be a shame to lose such an interesting character to the ages and so have based one of the more aggressive characters in one of my novels on her.
 I think she’d be pleased in her own way.